Table of Contents

 - The valuation considers recent area sales, the home’s condition, market trends, and more.
 This info helps both the buyout and your future investment.

-- Make sure the valuer understands the local market and have valued similar homes before.
+- Make sure the valuer understands the local market and has valued similar homes before.

 Learn About Your Mortgage Options